goacs2python/GOACS2-Module-2-Bokeh-Problem-Set/README.md

-# Module 3 Problems
+# Module 2 Bokeh

-Please complete 2 problems from Part 1 of the Module 3 Problem Set, and 1 problem from Part 2.
+Please choose 2 of the problems from our assignment page to complete.

+In addition, create an original program of your own.
+It does not have to be complex, but it should use some of the skills introduced this week.

+Total of 3 programs to submit.

 ---